Can I apply for a Car loan?

 Some dealers may offer you an exchange scheme whereby your existing car can be upgraded to a new one.
 The dealer will purchase your car at a price depending on the model, year and the condition of the car.
 The value of your old car is then adjusted against the purchase price of the new car.
 You could also get the balance amount financed.

 What is Zero Interest Scheme?

 Zero Interest Scheme is just that, Zero Interest Scheme.
-In this scheme you are not charged any interest and you only pay back the principal amount.
+In this scheme, you are not charged any interest and you only pay back the principal amount.
 But under such scheme, the amount financed is low and the tenure is short.
-However there are hidden costs involved under this scheme as well.
+However, there are hidden costs involved under this scheme as well.

 What happens after I have paid the last EMI?

-After the last payment is made, get the lien of the bank on your car cancelled.
+After the last payment is made, get the lien of the bank on your car canceled.
 The bank will issue Form 35 with a covering letter (NOC) to the RTO for canceling their name from the R/C book.
 A similar NOC will also be issued to the insurance company requesting for the deletion of their name from the policy.

 Can I get finance for insurance and registration?

 Most financiers do not cover Insurance and registration.
 The ex-showroom price is considered which does not cover insurance and registration charges.

 What happens if the car meets with an accident?